hi-pauls/NeoPixelServer/README.md

 Using the default libraries may result in a binary, that does not fit onto your Arduino.
 You will likely end up with a project, that is 31k or more in binary size.
 If you want to fit the project onto a microcontroller with only 32k flash, use these libraries:
-* Custom Adafruit CC3000 Library: https://github.com/helgames/Adafruit_CC3000_Library
+* Forked Adafruit CC3000 Library: https://github.com/helgames/Adafruit_CC3000_Library
-  - In "utility/cc3000_common.h": define CC3000_TINY_DRIVER, CC3000_TINY_SERVER, CC3000_STANDARD_BUFFER_SIZE, CC3000_SECURE and CC3000_NO_PATCH.
-Then comment out CC3000_MESSAGES_VERBOSE
+  - In "utility/cc3000_common.h": define CC3000_TINY_DRIVER, CC3000_TINY_SERVER, CC3000_TINY_EXPERIMENTAL, CC3000_STANDARD_BUFFER_SIZE, CC3000_SECURE and CC3000_NO_PATCH.
+Then comment out CC3000_MESSAGES_VERBOSE and CC3000_DHCP_INFO
-* Custom Adafruit NeoPixel Library: https://github.com/helgames/Adafruit_NeoPixel
+* Forked Adafruit NeoPixel Library: https://github.com/helgames/Adafruit_NeoPixel
   - In "Adafruit_NeoPixel.h": define NEOPIXEL_TINY_DRIVER

 ## License